aralisza/ts-graphql-react-monorepo-boilerplate/README.md

-# Basic boilerplate for a webapp app in typescript
+# Basic boilerplate for a webapp in typescript

 ## back-end